xuyingyue/DeepUnifiedCRF_iccv19/README.md

 Note that this released model is newly trained and is slightly different from the one reported in our paper.

 ## Saliency Maps
-The resulted saliency maps can be downloaded [here](https://drive.google.com/open?id=1CPB7G7w4Fb_74oIQ4L9ZrUbKrRQNrdHE).
+The resulted saliency maps on eight datasets can be downloaded [here](https://drive.google.com/open?id=1CPB7G7w4Fb_74oIQ4L9ZrUbKrRQNrdHE).

 ## Citation